0.0

 00.0 ℃

-Today's UV index in Santiago, Chile will be up to 7.8, indicating a high level of sun exposure for the average person.
+Today's UV index in Santiago, Chile will be up to 11.2, indicating a extreme level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Santiago, Chile, is often high due to its location near the southern hemisphere's mid-latitudes.
 On clear days, the index can reach extreme levels, posing health risks for those overexposed to sunlight.